abeluck/qubes-tor/README.md

-TorVM for Qubes (qubes-tor)
+Qubes TorVM (qubes-tor)
 ==========================

-TorVM is a ProxyVM that provides torified networking to all its clients.
+Qubes TorVM is a ProxyVM that provides torified networking to all its clients.

 By default, any AppVM using the TorVM as its NetVM will be fully torified, so even applications that are not Tor aware will be unable to access the outside